 "Concentration is a fine antidote to anxiety." ~ Jack Nicklaus

-1. Coloring for Calm – The popularity of adult coloring books speaks to the calming effect that concentrated focus brings.
+1. Colouring for Calm – The popularity of adult colouring books speaks to the calming effect that concentrated focus brings.
 I have seen this calming phenomenon in my therapeutic art studio work.
-People who suffer from anxiety calm down profoundly when offered art projects that have intricate patterns to color or paint.
-Painting or coloring within detailed, pre-drawn designs can concentrate the mind’s focus so profoundly, anxieties are forgotten for a time.
+I saw people who suffered from anxiety calm down profoundly when offered art projects that had intricate patterns to colour and paint.
+Painting and colouring within detailed designs can concentrate the mind’s focus so profoundly, anxieties are forgotten for a time.

 2. Zen Doodling – Zen doodling is a popular method of relaxing the mind through doodling.
-It can be a good structure for any beginner who simply wants to relax and shut off the mind through the detailed drawing of repetitive patterns.
-If you prefer not to doodle from your imagination, there are many good books on the market that provide structured templates to doodle within.
+It can be a good structure for a beginner or advanced artist who simply wants to relax through the detailed drawing of repetitive patterns.
+If you prefer not to doodle from your imagination, there are many good books on the market that provide design ideas.

 3. Scribble Drawing – Scribble drawing is a tried and true spontaneous art exercise that works well as an introduction to spontaneous drawing.
 Scribble drawing was developed by art educator, Florence Cane.
-Her sister, art therapist Margaret Naumburg, implemented the scribble drawing when she started a progressive school for children in 1914 that encouraged spontaneous creative expression.
+Her sister, art therapist Margaret Naumburg implemented scribble drawing with children.

 Method for Scribble Drawing:

 a.
-Create a quick and spontaneous scribble, or as Cane described, “play with flowing continuous line” on your page – with your eyes open or closed.
+Create a quick and spontaneous scribble, or as Cane described, “play with a flowing line” on your page – with your eyes open or closed.

 b.
 Scribble until you feel finished, but avoid making your scribble too dense.